stepheng105/stepheng105.github.io/contents/gallery.md

 Here are some photos of me and some of my hobbies!
+TESTING

 <div class="masonry">
     <img src="static/assets/img/trumpet_solo_1.jpg" alt="Trumpet Solo 1" title="I was a section leader for the Cal Poly Mustang Band.
 This is me playing a solo for our performance at the Lunar New Year parade in San Francisco."/>